aaronlord/.backup/readme.md

 > Allows for multiple hosts?

 Yeah, I backup mutliple hosts/machines to the same external drive.
-This script keeps backups for each host:
+This script keeps backups for each `$HOST`:

 ```
 $ tree -L 2 /media/aaron/Samsung-T5/Backups/